Kate & Anna McGarrigle: Honours and awards

 They were appointed Members of the Order of Canada in 1993 and received the Governor General's Performing Arts Award in 2004.
 On November 22, 2006, they received the Lifetime Achievement Award at the 2006 SOCAN Awards in Toronto.

-On November 18, 2010, they were recipients of the Mojo Roots Award, presented by Emmylou Harris.
-The award was accepted by Anna McGarrigle and Kate's two children Rufus and Martha Wainwright, as Kate had died early in the year on January 18.
+They received the 2010 Mojo Roots Award, which was presented by Emmylou Harris.
+The award was accepted by Anna together with Kate's children Rufus and Martha Wainwright, as Kate had died early that year on January 18.